-- A. Requirements for various size Distributed Generation facilities are detailed on the Austin Energy website at www.austinenergy.com as listed below: - 1.
-On the AE website, the guide can be located by clicking on Contractors Electric Service Design and Planning Distribution Interconnection Guide. - A secondary-connected customer must not back feed to the downtown network grid without preliminary coordination and agreement with Austin Energy.
+- 1. On the AE website, the guide can be located by clicking on Contractors Electric Service- Design and Planning - Distribution Interconnection Guide. - A.-A secondary connected customer must not back feed to the downtown network grid without preliminary coordination and agreement with Austin Energy.
 For most non-temporary situations, back feed will not be allowed due to the specialized network service connectivity.
-Customers that cause the network protector to trip open due to back feed shall provide a solution to mitigate any future unintentional trips caused by customer back feed. - B. Where installing a distributed generation (DG) system that will interconnect ahead of the AE meter, submit an approved Distributed Generation Planning Application (DGPA) with the ESPA (see section 1.4.0 for ESPA submittal).
-If the DG system subsequently changes, a new DGPA and new a ESPA must be submitted. - C. Where customer-installed underground work includes conduit for interconnection of a solar system, AE Solar Inspections must also perform an inspection in addition to and in coordination with AE's civil and electrical inspections.
+Customers that cause the network protector to trip open due to back feed shall provide a solution to mitigate any future unintentional trips caused by customer back feed. - B.-Where installing a distributed generation (DG) system that will interconnect ahead of the AE-meter, submit an approved Distributed Generation Planning Application (DGPA) with the ESPA (see section 1.4.0 for ESPA submittal).
+If the DG system subsequently changes, a new DGPA and new a ESPA must be submitted. - C. Where customer-installed underground work includes conduit for interconnection of a solar system, AE Solar Inspections must also perform an inspection in addition to and incoordination with AE's civil and electrical inspections.
 This requires at least one working day advance notice.
 The inspection is usually completed within one hour.
 Inspection failure will require a re-inspection.